jangroth/aws-certification-notes/solutions-architect-professional.md

   * You can set a maximum price for Spot Instances
   * Launched within your own VPC
   * If you launch within your own private subnet, make sure it has access to the ECS service
-  * Either using a NAT gateway / instance or using VPC Endpoints for ECS
+  * Either using a NAT gateway/instance or using VPC Endpoints for ECS
 * Unmanaged Compute Environment
   * You control and manage instance configuration, provisioning and scaling